 The issuance of UConn credit to high school students is overseen by the Office of Early College Programs (OECP).
-High school students may enroll in UConn courses either through the dualenrollment Early College Experience Program (ECE), or with permission, as independent non-degree students.
+High school students may enroll in UConn courses either through UConn's concurrent enrollment program, UConn Early College Experience (ECE), or with permission, as independent non-degree students on a UConn campus (dual enrollment).